montaguehb/sql_bootcamp/lesson.md

 ## Challenges

-1. Write the SQL to return all of the rows in the artists table?
+1. Write the SQL to return all of the rows in the artists table

 ```SQL